-- address such practices when they occur, including by failing to inform IsDB in a timely manner at the time they knew of the practices; - d) IsDB will sanction a Firm or individual, at any time, in accordance with the prevailing IsDB sanctions procedures,5 including by publicly declaring such Firm or individual ineligible, either indefinitely or for a stated period of time: - i. to be awarded an IsDB-financed contract; and - to be a nominated subcontractor, Consultant, sub-consultant, Contractor or Supplier of an otherwise eligible Firm being awarded an IsDB-financed contract; and - e) IsDB will require that a clause be included in Bidding Documents and in contracts financed by IsDB, requiring Bidders, including their agents (whether declared or not), subcontractors, sub-consultants, service providers or Suppliers, to permit IsDB to inspect all accounts, records and other documents relating to the submission of Bids and contract performance, and to have them audited by auditors appointed by IsDB. - 1.40 With the specific agreement of IsDB, a Beneficiary may introduce into Bid forms for contracts financed by IsDB an undertaking by the Bidder to observe, in competing for and executing a contract, the country's laws against Fraud and Corruption (including bribery), as listed in the Bidding Documents.
-IsDB will accept the introduction of such an undertaking at the request of the Beneficiary country, provided the arrangements governing such an undertaking are satisfactory to IsDB.
+- d) IsDB will sanction a Firm or individual, at any time, in accordance with the prevailing IsDB sanctions procedures,5 including by publicly declaring such Firm or individual ineligible, either indefinitely or for a stated period of time: - i to be awarded an IsDB-financed contract; and - ii to be a nominated subcontractor, Consultant, sub-consultant, Contractor or Supplier of an otherwise eligible Firm being awarded an IsDB-financed contract; and - c) IsDB will require that a clause be included in Bidding Documents and in contracts financed by IsDB, requiring Bidders, including their agents (whether declared or not), sub-contractors, sub-consultants, Service Providers or Suppliers, to permit IsDB to inspect all accounts, records and other documents relating to the submission of Bids and contract performance, and to have them audited by auditors appointed by IsDB. - 1.15.2 With the specific agreement of IsDB, a Beneficiary may introduce into Bid forms for contracts financed by IsDB an undertaking by the Bidder to observe, in competing for and executing a contract, the country's laws against Fraud and Corruption (including bribery), as listed in the Bidding Documents.6 IsDB will accept the introduction of such an undertaking at the request of the Beneficiary country, provided the arrangements governing such an undertaking are satisfactory to IsDB.

-Confidentiality of procedures
+1.16 Confidentiality of procedures

-1.41 After the opening of Bids, information relating to the examination, clarification and evaluation of Bids and recommendations concerning awards shall not be disclosed to those who have submitted Bids, or other persons not officially concerned with this procedure, until Notification of Intention to Award the contract is communicated as part of the activation of the Standstill Period.
+1.16.1 After the opening of Bids, information relating to the examination, clarification and evaluation of Bids and recommendations concerning awards shall not be disclosed to those who have submitted Bids, or other persons not officially concerned with this procedure, until Notification of Intention to Award the contract is communicated as part of the activation of the Standstill Period.

-Procurement Plan and Procurement Strategy
+1.17 Procurement Plan (PP) and Procurement Strategy (PS)

-1.42 A finalized PP and PS for the planned procurement will be prepared during the early stages of project processing, or soon after framing of the Project Concept Note (PCN).
+- 1.17.1 A finalized PP and PS for the planned procurement shall be prepared during the early stages of project processing, or soon after framing of the Project Concept Note (PCN).
 The PP and PS will be further refined and detailed by the end of project appraisal and will be linked to the Beneficiary's overall procurement approach.
-The PP will initially cover the
+The PP will initially cover the first eighteen (18) months of project implementation, but it will be a 'rolling' plan, updated periodically at reasonable intervals.
+The finalized PP and a summary of the PS will become part of the project appraisal document and shall be reviewed in detail by the Beneficiary at the project start-up workshop to facilitate smooth and timely project implementation. - 1.17.2 The PP and PS will, at a minimum, detail the Goods, Works and/or Related Services packages, including the requirements, cost estimates, indicative disbursement, implementation